Rotating IPs helps avoid blocks, but must be done carefully. Smart strategies keep you under the radar while protecting reputation and access.

 Free proxy lists or unmanaged datacenter pools may include previously abused addresses, unstable proxies, or IPs flagged by major blocklists.
 A 2024 longitudinal study of free proxies found only a minority remained active, and many had serious security or stability issues.

 If you lease or source IPs — consider providers that maintain good hygiene, perform regular cleaning, ensure transparency of ownership, and offer IP pools with clean reputations.
-A clean starting point reduces inherited reputation debt and lowers the risk of immediate blocking or distrust by target servers.
+A clean starting point reduces inherited reputation debt and lowers the risk of immediate blocking.

 Avoid sessions requiring persistence when rotating IPs